kubernetes-sapporo-for-beginners/kubernetes-sapporo-for-beginners.github.io/README.md

-# WHat is Kubernetes Sapporo for Beginners
+# What is Kubernetes Sapporo for Beginners

 ![image](./logo/kubernates_sapporo_banner.png )